PioCang/flexisource-challenge/README.md

 ## 2 Using the app's APIs
 Please refer to [ENDPOINTS.md](./ENDPOINTS.md)

 I've also attached an HTTP Archive File for Insomnia / Postman [endpoints_requests.har](endpoints_requests.har) so it's easier to follow / use the endpoints.

+>Create a cron that parses a CSV from a preconfigured directory to place trades in bulk.

+You should expect the Bulk Trade cron job to run every minute.
+It will operate on [bulk_order_local.csv](./flexisource/bulk_order_local.csv).
+It will print logs as it executes.

 ## 3 Teardown